-When you have insufficient privileges to save searches, the following indicator in Kibana will be displayed and the Save button won’t be visible.
-For more information on granting access to Kibana see Granting access to Kibana.
+If you don’t have sufficient privileges to save searches, the following indicator is displayed and the Save button is not visible.
+For more information, refer to Granting access to Kibana.

 Save a searchedit